Survivors and Sexual Intimacy

 A trigger is something that sparks a memory and reminds people of a traumatic event.
 Triggers can make a survivor experience a flashback where she feels like abuse is happening again.
 Unfortunately, sex can be a trigger for many survivors.
 If you notice that your partner is beginning to shut down or experience anxiety during sex, it could mean that she no longer feels safe.
 Maybe her triggers include certain positions, sexual acts, places, or smells that you should avoid.
 Recognize that sex is an activity you will need to approach with care and understanding.

 One of the keys to the success of your relationship is frequent and open communication.
 Discuss what is acceptable and what is off-limits when it comes to sex.
 Your goal here isn’t to explore past trauma in graphic detail.
 Your goal is to establish what will make her feel safe and comfortable.
-A survivor might feel like she’s ready for sexual intercourse but then change her mind.
+A survivor might feel like she’s ready for sexual intercourse but then changes her mind.
 If your partner ever says she wants to stop what you’re doing, then stop.
 Continuing to have sex will only damage your relationship and possibly make it more difficult to be intimate in the future.